 Anyways, the quality of stock is more important than the size of the company.
-There are a number of large-cap companies which has consistently given good returns to its shareholders.
-Overall, investing in small caps can be more profitable than large caps if you’re investing in right stocks.
+There are a number of large-cap companies which has consistently given good returns to their shareholders.
+Overall, investing in small caps can be more profitable than large caps if you’re investing in the right stocks.

-8. I’ve invested in a stock at Rs 100 and it has given me a return of 58% last year.
-How long should I hold this stocks?
+8. I’ve invested in stock at Rs 100 and it has given me a return of 58% last year.
+How long should I hold these stocks?

 “Our best investment period is forever” -Warren Buffett